 Not all traffic collisions are caused by human error.
 Inclement weather, wildlife running across the highway, mechanical failures, poor road design, and potholes all contribute to crashes as well.
 Potholes are a growing concern as Canada’s roads continue to deteriorate; cities across the country are dealing with potholes in various ways, but most are not able to keep up with the problem, according to Canoe.com.
 Toronto reported filling close to a quarter of a million potholes a few years ago, and is still struggling with potholes throughout the city.
 Barrie is in a similar situation.
 If you were injured in a traffic collision that was caused by a pothole, crack, or otherwise crumbling road surface, you may be able to file a personal injury claim with the city of Barrie.
-To learn more about your options for compensation, contact Preszler Law Firm to speak with one of our experienced pothole lawyers.
+To learn more about your options for compensation, contact Preszler Injury Lawyers to speak with one of our experienced pothole lawyers.

 How Potholes Form